soura-b/soura-b.github.io/essays/randomThoughts.md

 ## What is Philosophy?
 Several years ago, my guru asked me - "What is philosophy?"

 As usual I struggled to give a coherent and meaningful answer.
-After a few missed attempts, he responded - "Philosophy is logic."
+After a few missed attempts, he said, "Philosophy is logic."

 To expand on that insight, philosophy is a set of principles that we live by.
-They need to be both internally consistent and externally relevant - both aspects stem from logic.
+They need to be both internally consistent and externally relevant &mdash; both aspects stem from logic.

 What makes philosophy hard is applying the same set of rules that we conveniently use for others, to ourselves.

 Philosophy is not complex.
 It's difficult.
 It is not rocket science, which is complex.
-It is like pushing a boulder up a hill - hard work that needs both strength and perseverence.
+It is like pushing a boulder up a hill &mdash; hard work that needs both strength and perseverence.
 In other words, it's simple, but not easy.

-I think all of us are "philosophers-in-progress" - just like work-in-progress.
-Only some are more evolved and self-aware, some less so.
+I think all of us are "philosophers-in-progress" &mdash; co-travelers on the same path.